 Wildrose Charcoal Kilns are located in the western part of the National Park in the shadow of Death Valley’s highest mountain, Telescope Peak (11,049 feet).
 These were originally designed by Swiss Engineers and built by Chinese laborers (opened in 1879) to provide fuel for processing silver/lead ore at the Modock Mine smelter (located some 30 miles away).
 There are a number of these kilns very well preserved and you can walk into any of them.

-The walls are still black from the soot and on warm days one can actually still smell the old smoke.
-The kilns are twenty five feet tall and extend thirty feet in diameter.
+The walls are still black from the soot and on most days, one can actually still smell the old smoke.
+The ten kilns are twenty five feet tall and extend thirty feet in diameter.
 It would take up to two weeks to turn the harvested pinyon pine wood into usable charcoal.
 If you explore some of the surrounding hillsides, you can still see stumps from trees that were cut down to supply wood to the kilns.
 This was a lot of work to build – especially considering the distance from the smelter and the fact these were only in use 3 years!
 Their remote location has certainly helped ensure their preservation.

 Westside Road is a dirt very flat road that leads off of highway 190 on the west side about 6 miles south of Furnace Creek, just past the dirt turnoff to Artists Drive (which leads off of the east side of highway 190).
 This is approximately a 40 mile long dirt road – its suitable for cars (we have driven a 2wd vehicle it’s entire length) – although expect some washboard and several bumpy sections of roadway.
 This is a lonely road, depending on the time of year you may not even see any other vehicles on this road for the entire length.